janvarev/multi_translate/README.md

 This plugin provide MORE translate options then google_translate

 Features:
-- Save params in file
+- **Save params in file**
+- **Engines:**
+  - GoogleTranslate - simple translate by default
   - LibreTranslate - for offline translation (you need to setup your own server https://github.com/LibreTranslate/LibreTranslate, or use demoserver online)
   - LocalAlpaca - auto-translate locally if you have Alpaca model loaded in text-generation-webui
+  - OneRingTranslator - universal one-endpoint server to multiple translation engines https://github.com/janvarev/OneRingTranslator (require custom_url setup)
-- Options to:
+- **Additional options**:
   - disable input translation
   - disable output translation
   - add origin phrase to output translation